-If you’re writing in first person most of dialogues will be monologue where the major character (MC) will be narrating what they encounter as it is presented to them.
+If you’re writing in first person most dialogues will be a monologue where the major character (MC) will be narrating what they encounter as it is presented to them.
 Some dialogue is necessary so that readers can get feel of what type of person the MC is like.
 It is also necessary because we use communication to convey our thoughts, opinion, ideas, and information across.
 It also builds character, analyzes their personalities, and creates connections.

 How to create effective dialogue

 1. You must have a good grasp of your characters.
-You must have already created a character profile so that your interactions with the character expresses what kind of personality they would coney when they’re interacting with others.
+You must have already created a character profile so that your interactions with the character expresses what kind of personality they would convey when they’re interacting with others.
 If you don’t know your characters completely it will be difficult to create dialogue for them.
 They must feel like real people to you so that you can write dialogue for them.

 2. Give your dialogue purpose.
 The dialogue must tell readers a new piece of information, uncover a secret, or explanatory.
 Dialogue should be relevant to the plot.
 It should also move the story along.
 If there’s no dialogue in a story then it would feel like an encyclopedia or a retelling of a story without real emotions or character building.
 Readers won’t relate or sympathize with your characters.